The Kitchen Knife Safety Guide

 Knife Knowledge 101: How to Use a Chef’s Knife

 3. Not Using Your Guide Hand Properly

-If you’ve ever watched professionals slicing and dicing through ingredients, you’ll notice that they keep their fingertips curled under as they push the food toward the knife.
-This technique, aptly called “the claw”, is an easy way to protect yourself from accidents while cutting with sharp kitchen knives.
-Keeping the fingers curled under puts the knuckle closest to the blade, which is both higher off the board and harder to cut than your fingertips.
-The knuckle then serves as a guide for the blade as you cut through ingredients.
-This technique may feel awkward, but it’s a very important technique to master.
+If you’ve ever watched professionals slicing and dicing through ingredients, you’ll notice that they keep the fingertips of their off-hand curled under as they push the food toward the knife.
+This technique, aptly called “the claw”, is an easy way to protect yourself from accidents as it allows you to use your knuckles as a guide for the blade as you cut through ingredients (not your fingers 😜).
+This technique may feel awkward at first, but it’s a very important technique to master.